 As the years passed and my experience and knowledge grew, I still liked having technical books at hand.
 In 1993, when applying for a software developer role, the manager interviewing me asked if I needed anything before taking a coding test.
 I suspect she meant a cup of tea or a glass of water — I asked for the software reference manuals.
 She laughed, but I got the manuals and the job!

 While I could thank many technical books for their help over the years, there are four in particular to which this blog post pays grateful homage:

 The C Programming Language

 Co-written by the creator of the programming language, Dennis Ritchie, this book was THE defacto standard for C in the early 1980s.
-It's a thin publication, with concise examples, and my recollection of it is as more of a primer than a complete reference for coding C programs.
+It's a thin publication with concise examples, and my recollection of it is more of a primer than a complete reference for coding C programs.
 That said, it looked cool on my desk in 1985, and I still have the copy in my bookcase today.

 The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie (Prentice Hall, 1978)

 In 1987 I moved to England and got a job as a C programmer.
 Truth be known, I knew very little about the language.
 I had a copy of Kernighan and Ritchie's book (back in Australia) and had done a six-week course.
 But I hadn't written a single program in C. Herbert Schildt came to my rescue.
 His was a chunky tome which I cram-read in the week before I started the job and referenced daily.